Batemans Bay Regional Aquatic, Arts and Leisure Centre

 Project: a new Regional Aquatic, Arts and Leisure Centre on the southern end of the Mackay Park site in Batemans Bay.

 Budget: $69 million.
 This covers all costs, including project management, design, environmental assessment and related studies, legal and professional services, fees and charges, furniture fittings and equipment, construction costs and a contingency of $6 million.

 Construction cost: $58,082,810 including GST.
 Cost to Council: $52,802,554 (excludes GST).

 Funding: Council has secured $51 million in grants from the NSW and Australian governments.
 To fund the difference, Council will use $4 million of loan funds, s94 developer contributions and some cash reserves from the infrastructure renewal, real estate disposal, and crown reserves funds, as well as some proceeds from the sale of Moruya Racecourse and Southern Phone.
 There are no land ro asset sales proposed to fund construction of the facility.

-Timeframe: We aim to start construction in September 2020, opening the centre in early 2022.
+Timeframe: Construction commenced in September 2020 and the centre is due to open in early 2022.

-Council is planning a regional aquatic, arts and leisure centre at Mackay Park, Batemans Bay.
-This exciting project will deliver a range of modern facilities for the Batemans Bay and Eurobodalla communities.
+Council's regional aquatic, arts and leisure centre at Mackay Park, Batemans Bay, will deliver a range of modern facilities for the Batemans Bay and wider Eurobodalla community.